NeotokyoRebuild/neo/CONTRIBUTING.md

 ### Cloning & merging

-It's recommended you fork [the dev branch](https://github.com/NeotokyoRevamp/neo/tree/dev), and pull request your work there back to it.
+It's recommended you fork [the master branch](https://github.com/NeotokyoRebuild/neo/tree/master), and pull request your work there back to it.

-The dev branch will periodically get merged back to the master branch, as new things become stable enough.
+The master branch will periodically get merged back to the master branch, as new things become stable enough.

 ### Building

-See [build instructions](BUILD_INSTRUCTIONS.md) in this repo for setting up your build environment (currently supporting Windows/Linux).
+See [README.md](README.md) in this repo for setting up your build environment (currently supporting Windows/Linux).

 ### Debugging
 To be safe and avoid problems with VAC, it's recommended to add a [-insecure](https://developer.valvesoftware.com/wiki/Command_Line_Options) launch flag before attaching your debugger.